Economy of the Haudenosaunee: Exchange

-The collective production and distribution of goods in Iroquois society constrained the development of internal trade.
+Before European contact, the collective production and distribution of goods in Haudenosaunee society constrained the development of internal trade.
 However, regional variations in natural resources and lifestyles facilitated exchanges with neighboring tribes.
-The Iroquois traded surplus grain and tobacco for furs from northern tribes and wampum (ceremonial shell belts) from eastern tribes.
-They also acquired high-quality birch bark canoes from the Algonquins, as birch trees were absent in Iroquois territory.
+The Haudenosaunee traded surplus grain and tobacco for furs from northern tribes and wampum (ceremonial shell belts) from Eastern tribes.
+They also acquired high-quality birchbark canoes from the Algonquins, as birch trees were absent in Haudenosaunee territory.

-The predominant mode of exchange was the gift and counter-gift system, reflecting the reciprocal nature of Iroquois social relations.
+The predominant mode of exchange was the gift and counter-gift system, reflecting the reciprocal nature of Haudenosaunee social relations.
 This practice involved one clan offering goods to another tribe or clan, anticipating a useful item in return.
-Rooted in the Iroquois emphasis on shared property and cooperative labor, these exchanges lacked explicit agreements or fixed prices.
+Rooted in the Haudenosaunee emphasis on shared property and cooperative labor, these exchanges lacked explicit agreements or fixed prices.
 Instead, a service or gift was provided for the benefit of the community or an individual, with the expectation of a reciprocal gesture.

 External trade provided limited opportunities for individual initiative.
 An individual who established a new trade route gained exclusive rights to it.
 However, clans could collectively control trade routes to secure monopolies over specific types of trade.

-Aftermath of contact with Europeans
+Post-contact economies (16th to 20th centuries)

 Trade and dependence

-Iroquois with Western products, probably acquired through exchange (French engraving, 1722).
+Haudenosaunee people with Western trade goods, probably acquired through exchange (French engraving, 1722).

+When Europeans, specifically the Dutch, arrived in Haudenosaunee territory in the late 16th century, they began to trade; the Haudenosaunee provided beaver and otter pelts in exchange for European tools, cloth, and glass beads.
+In the early years of trade with the Dutch and later French, from 1655 to 1754, Haudenosaunee people traded for exotic items they wanted but were not reliant on.

 European demand for furs was substantial, driven by the perception that North America offered inexhaustible supplies.
 In exchange, Europeans provided goods not produced by Indigenous peoples, including metal tools and utensils (such as iron axes, knives, awls and fish hooks of iron, kettles of copper), textiles (wool blankets, linen shirts), jewelry, glass beads, and firearms.

 Indigenous groups developed dependencies as European items supplanted traditional ones.
 Intensified trapping depleted fur-bearing animals, heightening conflicts over hunting territories.
 During the first half of the 17th century, wars and European-introduced epidemics drastically reduced Native populations, disrupting traditional lifestyles.
-Exploiting the gift and counter-gift system, the Dutch and later the British, established near the Hudson River mouth, supplied the Iroquois with gifts like iron axes and muskets to secure alliances against the French.
-Once traditional weapons were discarded, the Iroquois relied on continued trade for gunpowder and ammunition.
+Exploiting the gift and counter-gift system, the Dutch and later the British, established near the Hudson River mouth, supplied the Haudenosaunee with gifts like iron axes and muskets to secure alliances against the French.
+Once traditional weapons were discarded, the Haudenosaunee relied on continued trade for gunpowder and ammunition.